madigun697/whooing_ios_app/development dairy.md

    * If we set scrollView's content size, we can see more content when we are scrolling.
  * I make scrollview in programmatically, and I add the view that I made before.
 View have labels and buttons and I add it in scrollview, through using addsubview function.
  * However, I got another problem.
 Everything works perfect, but some buttons which is postiioned bottom of view size is not work.
 Damn it.

+### Day 51(5 June 2016)
+ * Why does not it work?
+It makes me crazy.
+ * I find the reason.
+The reason is keyboard view's size.
+When I created keyboard view, I fixed 260px for height.
+But, contents in keyboard view had more height than their container.
+So, when view delegated, contents height just 260px, and setting button's action is applied until just 260px height.
+It's the reason.
+So, I'll creating keyboard view with 1000px height in first, and after delegating this view I'll resize this view.
+At that time, It works finally!
+ * I can go to next step finally.
+I make request url with some parameters which are gained by text fields.
+ * Remained thing is validation of parameters.
+Entry date is not necessary, however it has defaults value, current date.
+Item is also unnecessary, but I'll require this value.
+Memo is unnecessary, so I don't make validation code about this.
+ * I make validation code.
+I check each textfield and if textfield is empty, call alert with different message by empty field.
+If some textfield is empty, I don't send request and just stop.
+I'll add some function that focus on empty textfield, when app call alert.
+ * In next time, I'll add http request for adding new entry and function about focus on empty textfield as I told you above.